ethankale/Sedna/README.md

 Some SQL Server caveats:

-1: Make sure you enable TCP connections for the server in the SQL Server Configuration Manager.
+1. Make sure you enable TCP connections for the server in the SQL Server Configuration Manager.
 See <https://stackoverflow.com/questions/2388042/connect-to-sql-server-2008-with-tcp-ip>.
-2: You have to enable SQL Server logins; by default it only allows Windows connections.
+2. You have to enable SQL Server logins; by default it only allows Windows connections.
+See <https://stackoverflow.com/questions/11625899/cannot-login-after-creating-the-user-in-sql-server>.

 ### Naming Conventions
 #### SQL